angel-mora/web-static-lephucr/content/chatgpt_history/ruby-time-space-complexity-guide.md

 Please note that the efficiency of an algorithm can also depend on specific use cases, input sizes, and other factors.
 The examples provided here are simplifications for illustrative purposes.
 Always consider the specific requirements and characteristics of your problem when choosing an algorithm.

+---

+🙋 **You:**

 How to optimize space time complexity in ruby in a functional way?
 It means no mutability.
 Is it always recursion?
 Provide code samples

+---

+🤖 **Assistant:**

 Optimizing space and time complexity in a functional way in Ruby often involves using recursion, memoization, and immutable data structures.
 Let's explore some code samples with a functional approach: